 A bit of legwork goes a long way when it comes to picking a great safari operator.
 Finding the right tour company can be a relatively straightforward process if you ask the right questions about quality control, safari styles, travel timeframes and the best destinations in Africa.

-The distinct advantages of travelling with a safari operator in Africa make this the better option for most travellers, especially first-time safari-goers.
-Choosing a good safari operator is, however, of paramount importance.
+The distinct advantages of travelling with a reputable safari operator in Africa make this the better option for most travellers, especially first-time safari-goers.
+Choosing the right safari operator is, however, of paramount importance.
 Take your time researching and comparing options ahead of time, so that you don't feel rushed into making any rash decisions when planning your travels in Africa.
 Here's a useful guide for honing your search down to the best safari specialists out of the multitude of operators around.

 Four Key Factors to Get you Started